thood21/SeniorProject/README.md

    ![](etc/parrot.png)
    - I then called my script to begin classifying the image.
 The script takes in 3 arguments: `model`, `labels`, and `input`.
    ![](etc/script_call.png)
    - The results from the classification were a successful.
-The model correctly identified the bird.
+The model correctly identified the bird with over 75% accuracy!
    ![](etc/model_results.png)